New Zealand origin beef products can be exported to the UK at the following quantities, subject to the specified tariffs.

 |New Entrant's Quota Allowance applications||first come first served basis during each quota year|

-An UK FTA Beef tariff rate quota certificate is required for product to be imported within the terms of the Tariff Rate Quota (TRQ).
+A UK FTA Beef export certificate is required for product to be imported within the terms of the Tariff Rate Quota (TRQ).

-The exporter must submit completed tariff rate quota certificate(s) – showing the details of the consignment – to the Board for authorisation.
+The exporter must submit completed tariff rate quota certificate(s) – showing the details of the consignment – to the Board for authentication and deduction of Quota from their allowance.
 The exporter is responsible for forwarding the certificate on to the importer.